cspr-rad/kairos-spec/src/spec.typ

 === Operating Modes

 The CLI should have two operating modes
-+ Trusting: the CLI should behave like the Web-client and use the L2 server's endpoints to perform the interactions with the Validium
++ Trusting: the CLI should use the L2 server's endpoints to perform the interactions with the Validium
 + Trustless: the CLI should perform all computations locally except for querying the data availability layer to obtain the Validium's state.

 === Validium vs. Rollup